CNL Certification Exam Eligibility

 Teach in an existing CNL education program

-Note: CNL faculty must submit three forms to apply – CNL Certification Application Form, CNL Standards of Conduct, and the CNL Faculty Eligibility Documentation Form.
-Waiver expires December 31, 2016.
+Note: To apply for the exam, CNL faculty must submit the online CNL Certification Application and the CNL Faculty Eligibility Documentation Form.
+Waiver expires December 31, 2018.